snap-finance/magento-snapfinance-checkout/README.md

 * Added Dynamic banners
 * Send Email to snap Team when Activate/ Deactivate Plugin
 * Added Masking in client key and secret

+### 1.0.3
+* Updated Readme.md File
+* Changed the 'Snap Finance Checkout' to 'Snap Finance' in Admin Configuration and removed the checkout graphic image from checkout button.
+* Resolved the issue for set the 'Pending Delivery' status in merchant account once the order status made as completed from admin side.
+* Changed the Sandbox Checkout Logo URL for S3 bucket